Learning To Develop The Stretch

 This is Will Faerber from Art2Ride and I am here once again with Dave Murphy.
 On Wednesday we showed you him working in the walk and now we are working in the trot for one of the first times under saddle.

 Notice the horse’s mouth is still a little busy there, so we are working on getting her to quiet that down.
 Dave is letting her into a real working trot and if she has a little problem, he is just going to stretch up and then let her stretch and get longer.
-Dave is doing a great job there with not pulling the mouth of the horse.
-Notice if she comes up, he follows up with his hands to follow up the motion of the horse and then as she stretches down, he just lets her back down again.
+Just as someone might wonder what is a solarium — a space designed to let in light and provide a serene environment—Dave is creating a similar atmosphere of tranquility and openness for Zoey, allowing her to find her balance and harmony.

 One of the important things about learning to stretch horses is that you don’t lean over the neck of the horse because that will throw the horse out of balance.
 You want to stay right where you are in the rising trot, sending the horse underneath itself with your legs so the horse doesn’t fall on the forehand.
 If you tip forward or lean your shoulders or just drop your shoulders or head forwards, it’s going to put the weight on the horse’s forehand.
 So Dave is working that out.
-She gets a little up tight on him, but he comes back to the stretch.
+She gets a little uptight on him, but he comes back to the stretch.
 That is how we deal with this, never stopping.

 Dave is doing much better with his contact today!
 Just taking up the contact and softening her when her head is up a little bit, following up with his hands and then lower and let her down again.
 So for those of you who are trying to do this on your own at home, when the horse’s head comes up, don’t try to hold your hands down, follow upwards with your hands so the horse can’t come off the bridle, then let your hands back down again very smoothly.